cchance27/rustybridge/README.md

 All binaries source their SQLite state from `~/Library/Application Support/rustybridge/` (macOS) or the platform’s data/state dirs.
 The first run logs when a database is created and migrations applied.

 ## Security & Safety Notes
+- Server inbound security: `rb-server` always advertises a modern, secure algorithm set for inbound client connections.
+There is no insecure mode for the embedded server itself.
-- Legacy algorithms drastically reduce security; only pass `--insecure` (client) or enable relaxed KEX server-side when you fully trust the endpoint and network.
+- Outbound to legacy devices: Legacy algorithms drastically reduce security; only pass `--insecure` with `rb` (client) or set `insecure=true` on a specific relay host in `rb-server` when you fully trust the endpoint and network.
 - We never log raw credentials, but you should still clear shell history when sharing terminals.
 - Host key prompts default to “reject”, so you must opt in per-host (with `--accept-hostkey`/`--accept-store-hostkey`).